polarstreams/polar/docs/install/README.md

 Follow [our guide to install on K8s](./KUBERNETES.md).

-## Installing with Docker Compose for Application Development
+## Installing on Docker Compose for Application Development

 You can use docker / docker compose to run Barco for application development and CI.